 Our Solar Schools

 The ten schools which have had panels installed by Wey Valley Solar Schools receive free or heavily discounted electricity generated by their panels, an excellent educational resource and major improvements to their infrastructure.
-In addition to the solar panels, the schools receive a display monitor showing the amount of electricity being produced by the panels and a data link to the panels output – to involve the students and their parents in climate change mitigation and renewable energy generation.
+In addition to the solar panels, the schools receive a display monitor showing the amount of electricity being produced by the panels or a data link to the panels output – to involve the students and their parents in climate change mitigation and renewable energy generation.

 The original six schools installed in 2011/2102 were in Surrey:

 Guildford County School – 17.5kW

 Beacon School, Banstead – 42kW.

 We extended the system at Beacon School by 52kW in December 2015.

 We have also since added the following schools………..

 Christ Church Primary School (St Leonards on Sea near Hastings) – 30kW (commissioned in 2014